 We keep seeing this on Conditional Access reviews.
 A finance system handles everything from journal entries to multi-million-dollar payment approvals.
-The team is rightly worried about the payments path, so they reach for Conditional Access Sign-In Frequency, set it to one hour, scope it to All Users on the policy targeting the app, and call the job done.
-Step-up MFA, sorted.
+The team is rightly worried about the risks associated with invoice payments path, so they reach for Conditional Access Sign-In Frequency, set it to one hour, scope it to All Users on the finance app.

-Except it isn't, and the cost is high.
-Hundreds of clerks who only ever post read-only reports now pay the friction tax of an MFA prompt every hour.
+Cyber may be happy but hundreds of clerks who only ever post read-only reports now pay the friction tax of an MFA prompt every hour.
 The payments approver, the one user the policy was actually written to protect, still has a fifty-nine-minute window after every reauth where a stolen token works fine.
 Everyone loses friction.
-Nobody actually gains step-up.
+Nobody actually gains real step-up.

-What the team needed was an authentication control bound to the act of approving a payment, not to the calendar.
-That is what Conditional Access authentication contexts are.
-Sign in once with normal MFA, do your low-risk work without prompts, and the moment a user clicks Approve Payment the application asks Entra for a fresh step-up authentication, just-in-time, exactly for that action, with the strength you've defined.
-The hundreds of low-risk users keep their flow.
-The handful of high-risk ones get challenged at the moment it actually matters.
+What the team needed was an authentication control bound to the act of approving a payment, not to the clock.
+That is where Conditional Access authentication contexts step in to help us.
+Sign in once with normal MFA, do your low-risk work without prompts, and the moment a user attempts to perform a "high risk" action the application asks Entra for a fresh step-up authentication, just-in-time, exactly for that action, with the strength you've defined.
+The hundreds of low-risk users keep their low-assurance, low-friction flow.
+The handful of high-risk actions get challenged at the moment that actually matters.

-This is Part 1 of a two-part series on step-up MFA in Entra Conditional Access.
-In this post we cover what authentication contexts are, how the protocol works on the wire, how to wire it into your own line-of-business app, and where the model genuinely runs out of road.
-Part 2 will tackle the deeper problem, token replay against high-risk operations, and show why a satisfied authentication context isn't always enough on its own.
+This is Part 1 of a three-part series on step-up MFA in Entra Conditional Access.
+In this post we cover what authentication contexts are, how the protocol works on the wire, how to wire it into your own line-of-business app, and where the security model shines and where it fails to deliver.
+Part 2 tackles the deeper problem, token replay against high-risk operations, and builds the end-to-end pattern that binds each authentication to one specific operation, exactly once.
+Part 3 covers the supporting cast: every lever Entra ID gives you to limit how long a token, and therefore a stolen token, stays valid.

 If you only remember one thing from this article: authentication contexts let you enforce Conditional Access at the operation level, not just at the application level.
 They are the most precise lever you have for protecting sensitive actions inside an application without punishing every other interaction.